Ductless Heat Pumps

 As with any heating system, how secure your home is in regard to minimal heat loss has an effect on overall cost and installation of a mini split system.

-How large an area you need heated or cooled can also affect the cost.
+How large an area you need heated or cooled can also affect a ductless air conditioner cost.
 For smaller homes, one unit may be sufficient.
 For homes with multiple rooms, you have the option of purchasing additional air-handling units for each room.

 Finding a qualified contractor who has the experience in ductless heat pump installation is required to size the indoor unit correctly and ensure it is placed in the best possible location.
 Air-handlers that are incorrectly placed or sized for the area will result in energy loss and inadequate temperature control which could lead to increased energy consumption and costs.